gamefuldev/website/content/news/tonalities-the-first-7-days.md

 ### Day 5 - Running total: 10 units sold / 2 units refunded

 Had a lovely email exchange with Anthony at the Indie Diarist and set a tentative date of November 10th to appear on his show and discuss the podcast.
 Updated all of the screenshots on the Steam store page with newer and shinier examples.

+### Day 6 - Running total: 11 units sold / 2 units refunded

+OVER 10 UNITS SOLD!
+Was not able to continue with the marketing push as I needed to stay late at the day job.